 Introduction to Cyber Security Incidents

-When the systems in the organization are compromised, the term cyber security incident is used and not breach, or hack terms are used.
+When the systems in the organization are compromised, the term cyber security incident is used, and no breach or hack terms are used.
 That means there is a difference between the two terms cybersecurity incident and breach or hack.
 Let us understand the difference between the two terms.
-The word incident sounds harmless, but it is never used to describe something positive.
-The incident is a word that is troublesome and so is the term cyber security incident.
+While the word ‘incident’ may sound harmless, people never use it to describe something positive.
+Incident is a troublesome word, and so is the term cyber security incident.

 Detection of Cyber Security Incidents